Bureau of Alcohol, Tobacco, and Firearms

 This site, linked from a commercial home security company in Calfornia, http://www.homesecurityca.com (with information and resources for that region), includes some articles and tips on how to protect private property from theft and may also be helpful for crime fiction writers in providing details on available security types and methods.

-A site intended for kids, it provides an overview of how police detectives work, with information on fingerprints, establishing time of death, lie detectors, luminol, and DNA.
+A site intended for kids, it provides an overview of how police dogs work and assist their human partners.

 Latent Fingerprint Examination

 Lots of information on fingerprints and evidence collection; even has an “Ask the Expert” section

 Lee Lofland's career in law enforcement spanned nearly two decades.
 Beginning as a patrol officer, Lee worked his way up to the highly-prized gold shield of detective.
 Lee solved cases in areas including narcotics, homicide, rape, murder-for-hire, and ritualistic and occult crimes.
 He worked in a sheriff's office, and a city police department serving as a uniformed officer, as a detective, and as an undercover officer for several jurisdictions.
 He’s the author of the Writers Digest Books Howdunit series, Police Procedure and Investigation.

 This site’s goals is to present photos of law enforcement vehicles from every single agency in the United States of America.
 As there are almost 18,000 law enforcement agencies, it’s an ongoing task.

 Created in 1995, officer.com was created to be a comprehensive law enforcement resource site, and quickly became one of the top police sites on the web.
 It has news, articles, forums, merchandise, free webcasts and podcasts and training and technology videos.